80auline/airflow-discovery/answers/README.md

 python_callable = print_hello
 ```

 :white_check_mark: 10-Many jobs appearing in Airflow that are not yours (like `example_bash_decorator`).
 Find the parameters that turn off the example dags in the configs.
-(Hint: you may have to rebuild the image)

 ```
 AIRFLOW__CORE__LOAD_EXAMPLES: 'false'